Stemline Therapeutics, Inc.

 Robbins Arroyo LLP: Stemline Therapeutics, Inc. (STML) Misled Shareholders According to a Recently Filed Class Action

-Robbins Arroyo LLP announces that a class action complaint was filed against Stemline Therapeutics, Inc. (“Stemline”) (NASDAQCM: STML) in the U.S. District Court for the Southern District of New York.
-The complaint is brought on behalf of all purchasers of Stemline securities between January 6, 2017 and February 1, 2017, for alleged violations of the Securities Exchange Act of 1934 by Stemline’s officers and directors.
+Robbins Arroyo LLP announces that a class action complaint was filed against Stemline Therapeutics, Inc. (NASDAQCM: STML) in the U.S. District Court for the Southern District of New York.
+The complaint is brought on behalf of all purchasers of Stemline securities pursuant to Stemline’s secondary public offering on or about January 20, 2017 (the “Offering”) and/or publicly traded on the open market between January 19, 2017 and February 1, 2017, for alleged violations of the Securities Act of 1933 and the Securities Exchange Act of 1934 by Stemline’s officers and directors.
 Stemline, a clinical stage biopharmaceutical company, focuses on the discovery, acquisition, development, and commercialization of proprietary oncology therapeutics in the United States.
-One of the company’s clinical stage product candidates is known as SL-401, which is designed to treat blastic plasmacytoid dendritic cell neoplasm (“BPDCN”).
+One of the company’s clinical stage product candidates is known as SL-401.

-Stemline Accused of Deceiving Investors about Patient Death
+Stemline Accused of Hiding Patient Death in Its Drug Trial

-On February 2, 2017, TheStreet published an article revealing that SL-401 had been tied to three patient deaths from capillary leak syndrome.
-The report noted that the third and most recent patient death is troubling because the death came after Stemline had already increased safety monitoring and added new dosing rules to reduce the incidence and severity of this side effect.
+On February 2, 2017, TheStreet published an article revealing that on January 18, 2017, one day prior to the Offering, a cancer patient in a Stemline clinical trial tied to SL-401 died from a severe side effect, a type of low blood pressure known as capillary leak syndrome.
+The report further stated that the death is “potentially troubling because it occurred after Stemline had already increased safety monitoring and added new dosing rules to reduce the incidence and severity of the side effect.”
 The report called into question whether Stemline had the risk of fatal capillary leak syndrome under control.
-On this news, Stemline’s stock fell $4.15 per share, or approximately 42%, to close at $5.60 per share on February 2, 2017.
+On this news, Stemline’s stock fell $4.15 per share, or approximately 42.5%, to close at $5.60 per share on February 2, 2017.

 Stemline Shareholders Have Legal Options